danrahn/PlexWeb/includes/mdHelp.md

     ```
     3. Ordered lists will start at the first number given
     6. And always increase by one, regardless of what is written
-    5. I can continue a list item on the next lin
+    5. I can continue a list item on the next line
-e    without indenting
+    without indenting

       But if I want to add a line break, it must be indented 2 additional spaces
       1. Nested lists must be indented 2 spaces from their parent